tingyaohsu/SciCap/README.md

 - figure-ID: the extracted figure ID of paper (the index is not same as the label in caption)
 - figure-type: the figure type
 - 0-originally-extracted: original captions of figures
-- 1-lowercase-and-token-and-remove-figure-index: Removed figure index and lowercase in the captions
+- 1-lowercase-and-token-and-remove-figure-index: Removed figure index and lowercase the captions
 - 2-normalized:
-  - 2-1-basic-num:
+  - 2-1-basic-num: replace the number
-  - 2-2-advanced-euqation-bracket:
+  - 2-2-advanced-euqation-bracket: replace the equations and contents in the bracket
-- Img-text:
+- Img-text: texts in the figure, including labels, lengends ... etc.

 Within the caption content, we have three attributes:

-- caption:
+- caption: caption after normalization
-- sentence:
+- sentence: sentence tokenize
-- token:
+- token: word tokenize

 ### Example JSON Object